K11En/Psyche-2/README.md

 # Psyche-2

 TO DO LIST
-- index.html
+- index.html (done and can check!)
-- types.html
+- type.html
-- counselling.html
+- counselling.html (done and can check!)
 - about.html (done and can check!)